-Finland might be one of the best-worst known countries in the world: everyone knows OF it, but when it comes time to explain what they actually know ABOUT it, most people would just say: ‘Uh, I guess it’s cold?’
+Finland might be one of the best-worst known countries in the world: everyone knows OF it, but when it comes to explaining what they actually know ABOUT it, most people would just say: ‘Uh, I guess it’s cold?’

 Why Go Backpacking in Finland?

-Finland is well known for its platter of unique experiences that you’d be hard-pressed to find anywhere else.
-Or how does sleeping in a glass igloo under the Northern Lights sound?
-Rushing through fresh snow on a husky sled?
-Throwing back beers in a riverside park with your new Finnish friends all night because the sun never sets?
-Yep, I’d say that’s worth seeing.
+How does sleeping in a glass igloo under the Northern Lights sound?
+Or rushing through fresh snow on a husky sled?
+Perhaps throwing back beers all night with your new Finnish friends because the sun never sets?

-For more inexperienced backpackers, travel in Finland is an awesome addition to first-time itineraries: it’s extremely safe, clean, and friendly, and you’ll rarely feel unwelcome.
+Backpacking Finland is an awesome addition to first-time backpackers: it’s extremely clean and safe, friendly, and you’ll rarely ever feel unwelcome.